-This report is based on the information supplied by partners upto February 2012; the occurrence of surface water flooding is not static and thus this represents an understanding of the situation as of then.
+This report is based on the information supplied by partners up to February 2012; the occurrence of surface water flooding is not static and thus this represents an understanding of the situation at that time.

 A data quality score was assigned in line with Table 3-1 of the SWMP guidance.
 In this case all data has been tagged as '2' which is data with known deficiencies, indicating that further work could be undertaken to improve the data set.
 Table 3-2 details the sources of historic flooding data.